 - Handwriting and fine motor skills

-- Underlying learning skills: phonological awareness, speed of processing and memory, speech and language and auditory processing.
+- Underlying learning skills: phonological awareness, speed of processing and memory, speech and language.

 It is possible there may be further assessing for numeracy difficulties.